wilstrup/sr-oligo-gapmer/blog_post.md

 <big> ```TGGCaagcatccTGTA``` </big>

+Here `TGGC` and `TGTA` are the LNA-modified flanks and `aagcatcc` is the 'gap' between the flanks with standard DNA sugars.

 ## Toxic side effects

-Some LNA ASOs are very effective at reducing expression of targeted proteins.
+Some LNA ASOs are very effective at reducing the expression of targeted proteins.
 However there is evidence that LNA ASOs can cause liver damage  (hepatotoxicity) - [Swayze et al](10.1093/nar/gkl1071), [Burel et al](10.1093/nar/gkv1210).

 While such drugs would not be approved for clinical trials, a clear understanding of the mechanism leading to toxicity is necessary to improve the development of safe ASO drugs.